BLB Solicitors

 Probate Registry delays continue as online applications become mandatory

-To contact our Wills and Probate team, please call 01225 755656.
-Alternatively, you can email them, or complete the contact form at the foot of this page.
+To contact our Wills and Probate team, call 01225 755656 or complete the Contact Form below.

 A survey for Solicitors for the Elderly (SFE) has confirmed that increasing delays at the Probate Registry mean that many families are currently waiting several months for a grant of probate to be issued.
 They found that more than half of applications are taking over 20 weeks, with one in twenty exceeding 32 weeks.